Available in Classic

 For more information about how to create the storage with snapshots and how to configure the server by OS, see the following guides:

-You can create storage with the snapshot only when the operating system of the server the source storage of the snapshot is connected to is the same as that of the server you want to create storage of.
+You can create storage with the snapshot only when the operating system of the server that the original storage of the snapshot is connected to is the same as that of the server you want to create storage on.

 First, use a snapshot to create storage from the console.

-- On the snapshot list, select the snapshot you want to create storage with, and then click the [Create storage] button.
+- On the snapshot list, select the snapshot you want to create storage with, and click [Create storage].

-- From the Create storage pop-up window, set the information of the storage to be created, and then click the [Create] button.
+- From the Create storage popup, set the information of the storage to be created, and click [Create].

-- Snapshot name: name of the snapshot you want to create storage to
+- Snapshot name: The name of the snapshot you want to create storage for.

-- Storage type: select the type you want according to the purpose of use
+- Storage volume type: Select the type you want according to the purpose of use.

 - Select SSD for high-performance I/O and HDD for general services.